Important Election Dates

 - due to advanced age, disability, illness, or medical emergency

 - you are a member of the Armed forces

 - you are the dependent of a member of the Armed forces

 - you are a U. S. citizen residing overseas

 - you are a student attending school outside the county of your voter registration

 - you temporarily reside outside the state but are still eligible to vote in Kentucky

 - you are incarcerated in jail and have been charged but not convicted of a crime

-The deadline for applying for a paper absentee ballot is 7 days before an election.
+The deadline to apply for a military-overseas ballot is no later than the close of business 7 days before the election.
 You may apply for a paper absentee ballot due to a medical emergency up to the day of the election.
 You may request an application in person, by mail, by phone, or by fax.